 In April 2017, we responded to and opposed Grunenthal's petition for post-grant review of the '239 patent.
 In July 2017, the PTAB issued a decision in which it refused to institute a post-grant-review of the '239 patent on the grounds of novelty, obviousness, or enablement.
 The PTAB ruled that Grunenthal had not established that it is more likely than not that the stated prior art would have rendered the claims of the '239 patent obvious or not novel, and that Grunenthal had failed to demonstrate that it is more likely than not that the claims are unpatentable for lack of enablement.
 However, a post-grant review was instituted on the ground of written description.
 The PTAB further ordered that the post-grant review for the '239 patent be limited to written description and that no other grounds of unpatentability are authorized for post-grant review.
 In October 2017, we responded to the PTAB decision to institute a post-grant review.
-We cannot predict what the outcomes of the proceedings for the '239 patent will be.
-In August 2017, we responded to and opposed the petition for the '862 patent.
-In November 2017, the PTAB rendered a decision to initiate a post-grant review for that patent.
-Any patent claim the PTAB determines to be unpatentable as a result of these proceedings would be stricken from the challenged patents or modified.
-We cannot predict what the outcomes of the proceeding on the '862 patent will be.
+On June 22, 2018, the Patent Trial and Appeal Board, or PTAB, entered a final written decision holding that the claims were invalid for lack of written description.